 (6b).
 GRASSROOTS BOOK ROOM | 3.25 PM – 4.20 PM

-The Reading Room’s next door neighbour can be your second option for a cool breeze from the hot Singapore sun.
+The Reading Room’s next-door neighbor can be your second option for a cool breeze from the hot Singapore sun.
 Only a few steps away, Grassroots Book Room is a serene unconventional bookshop with an adjoining cafe.
 You’ll find books on Chinese literature and history, as well as recipe books.

 (7).
 WOODS IN THE BOOKS – 4.20 PM – 5.00 PM

-I have an unhealthy addiction towards beautifully-illustrated children’s books.
+I have an unhealthy addiction to beautifully-illustrated children’s books.
 And after a deserving 21-minute walk from The Reading Room, Woods in The Books would come into view.
-It’s a quaint little bookstore with all kinds of children books to cheer you up: from fiction to nonfiction, in various categories imaginable!
+It’s a quaint little bookstore with all kinds of children’s books to cheer you up: from fiction to nonfiction, in various categories imaginable!